Nad-py/Nad-py/README.md

 Whenever i get motivation i upload some of my projects here :)

-Will make this look pretty when i'll upload enough projects
+Will make this look pretty when i'll upload enough